davidbhr/CompactionAnalyzer/README.md

 SummarizeResultsDistance(data="Analysis_output", output_folder= "Analysis_output\Combine_Set1")
 ```

  > Note: These function searches all subfolders for the "results_total.xlsx" and "results_distance.xlsx" files.
-If you want do discard outliers it might be practical to rename the corresponding files to for example "_results_total.xlsx" and "_results_distance.xlsx")
+If you want to discard outliers it might be practical to rename the corresponding files to for example "_results_total.xlsx" and "_results_distance.xlsx")

 Now we receive a compromised excel sheet xthat return the total analysis for all cells and another excel sheet with the mean distance analysis.
 The different values "dfdsf " or "fdfd" now for .....